IMG

 The reserve is quite large and at least an hour and a half is recommended for a visit.
 Various longer circuits of 3-4 km can be made by following the trails around the Main Pond and the Delta marsh areas, which are quieter than the southern area around the Nature Centre and Clifton Pond.
 In addition one can extend the tour to a half day by walking or cycling along the River Trent in either direction (for example, heading southwest past the Long Eaton gravel pits and finishing up at one of the pubs at Trent Lock).

 There are several hides, especially rewarding being the tower hide in the middle of the reserve which overlooks Clifton Pond and the 'scrape'.
 The 'island' area just to the northeast of this hide is also a hotspot (and less traversed by casual visitors).
 Reed Bunting, Common Whitethroat, Chiffchaff and Blackcap all breed here.
-Bank Swallows (Sand Martins) breed near the Nature Centre and can be observed from the Sand Martin Hide in summer.
+Bank Swallows (known in the UK as Sand Martins) breed near the Nature Centre and can be observed from the Sand Martin Hide in summer.

 Cycling is permitted on the track along the River Trent and on some pathways within the reserve.